yhisaki/wandb-cpp/README.md

 wandb-cpp works by wrapping the [Weight & Biases](https://wandb.ai/site).So, you need to install wandb according to [this procedure](https://docs.wandb.ai/quickstart) first.

+The required Python packages are listed in the requirements.txt file.

 ## Usage